-Teacher candidates must apply to the Office of Clinical Studies for a Student Teaching/Internship placement for the Fall semester by February 1 or for the Spring semester by August 1.
-Student Teaching/Teaching Internship applications are to be submitted electronically in Taskstream.
+Teacher candidates must apply to the Office of Clinical Studies for a Student Teaching/Internship placement for the Fall semester (September) by February 1 or for the Spring semester (January) by August 1.
+Student Teaching/Teaching Internship applications are to be submitted electronically in Taskstream/Watermark.
 Applications do NOT take the place of registering for Student Teaching/Internship.
 Registration and payment of all fees, including laboratory fees for Student Teaching/Internship, are still required.
 At the time of application, a new and sealed Federal and Delaware CBC (Criminal Background Check) Report, a new TB/PPD, a completed health form, and a completed CPR (Child Protection Registry Form) are required.

-Placement and registration requirements include the following: Passing scores on the relevant PRAXIS II exam, a 3.0 grade point average, a completed application in Taskstream and all required clearance items.
+Placement and registration requirements include the following: Meeting the qualifying score on the relevant content PRAXIS II exam, a 3.0 grade point average, completion of all teacher preparation and content coursework, and a completed application in Taskstream/Watermark and all required clearance items.
 All placements are arranged by placement specialists in the WilmU Office of Clinical Studies in accordance with school district partnership agreements and protocols.
 However, final placement decisions are made by school district officials and are based on school and district needs and the availability of school-based mentors who are rated as highly-qualified and effective.
 Candidates are not permitted to seek or make arrangements for their own placements.